satansdeer/satansdeer.github.com/content/legacy-posts/git-log-for-beginners/index.md

     Add account settings page
 ```

 The long commit ID is useful when you need an exact reference.
-The author and date explain when the commit was created and who authored it.
+The author and date explain when the commit was created and by whom.
 The message gives the human reason for the snapshot.

 If Git opens the log in a pager, press `q` to exit.